 Michael R. Cox

-I am a PhD student in the School of Mathematics at the University of Edinburgh, funded by MAC-MIGS.
-I work with Jacques Vanneste (UoE) and Hossein Kafiabad (Durham University) on problems in geophysical fluid dynamics.
-I studied theoretical physics and applied mathematics at the University of Birmingham, completing my dissertation in quantum field theory under the supervision of Curt von Keyserlingk.
+I am a postdoc in the Department of Mathematical Sciences at Durham University working with Hossein Kafiabad on problems in geophysical fluid dynamics.
+My doctoral studies were supervised by Hossein and Jacques Vanneste at the University of Edinburgh.
+Prior to this, I studied theoretical physics and applied mathematics at the University of Birmingham, completing my dissertation in quantum field theory under the supervision of Curt von Keyserlingk.

 Research interests